 The Pressure to Perform

 As followers of Christ, we often face a similar kind of pressure.
-When people learn we’re Christians, they expect us to be perfect examples of faith and righteousness.
-We’re put under a microscope, judged more critically, and expected to say or do something spiritual in every moment.
-Some Christians even hide their faith to avoid the pressure to perform.
+When people learn we’re Christians, we’re held to a higher standard.
+We’re judged more critically, and there’s an unspoken demand to say or do the “right” spiritual thing at all times.

-We’re called to live honorably, not perfectly.
-Integrity and authenticity in our everyday actions matter most.
+We’ll never be perfect, but integrity and authenticity in our everyday actions will leave a lasting impression on those around us.
 Even when criticized, we can still point others to God through our genuine faith.

 Let God’s light shine through our imperfect but sincere lives, trusting that He’ll use our honest faith to make an impact.